-LCRA encourages the use of native and/or adapted plants and limiting the use of chemicals such as pesticides, herbicides and fertilizers on landscapes.
+LCRA also encourages using native and/or adapted plants and limiting the use of chemicals such as pesticides, herbicides and fertilizers on landscapes.

-Small development projects and small quarry/mine activities located outside a creek buffer zone may be authorized without a permit by submitting a written notification and erosion/sediment control plan.
+- No Permit Required notification: required for small development projects and quarry/mine activities located outside a creek buffer zone that may be authorized without a permit by submitting Notification of No Permit Required documents.